oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_endpoint_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>List of NSGs to which the Private Endpoint VNIC must be added.</div>
+                                            <div>The list of NSGs to which the private endpoint VNIC must be added.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>